 I am a feminist political geographer interested in the relationship between territory, bodies, and the everyday.
 In my research, I seek to understand how politics and geopolitics are constituted or disrupted through intimate acts of love, friendship, and birth.
-I have worked on these questions in the Ladakh region of India’s Jammu and Kashmir State in relation to marriage and family planning, and am now engaged in a new project on marginalized Himalayan youth.
-I also pursue these issues as they emerge in the national (U.S.) and global context, through developing work on race, biopolitics, and the future with Pavithra Vasudevan, and other writing.
+I have worked on these questions in the Ladakh region of India’s Jammu and Kashmir State in relation to marriage and family planning.
+My first book, Intimate Geopolitics: Love, Territory, and the Future on India’s Northern Threshold, was published by Rutgers University Press in March 2020.
+My second book, Political Geography: A Critical Introduction was published by Wiley in April 2020.
+You can find all my publications on my CV.

 Since 2004, my research has engaged with the politics of marriage and fertility in Ladakh’s Leh District.
 As residents of Jammu and Kashmir State, Ladakhis have experienced the politicization of religious identity over the course of the twentieth century as the colonial logics linking population and territory unfolded during and after partition.
 Ladakhis struggle to make their political demands heard in the context of geopolitical conflict and territorial uncertainty.
 Since the 1980s, increasing tension between Leh’s Buddhist majority and its Shia and Sunni minorities has entangled decisions about marriage and babies in disciplinary political narratives.
 This research explores the territorial logic manifest in a pro-natal campaign and a ban on religious intermarriage, as well as the ways that people cope with such territorial logic.
 My research has included survey work and interviews, as well as oral history and photography projects with Ladakhi youth.
 The research has been funded by Fulbright-Hays, the Social Science Research Council, and the Society of Women Geographers.